About Cabin text

 The work of Dakin Henderson, about center text

 Lost Cabin Productions is the work of Dakin Henderson, an award-winning filmmaker, cinematographer, and editor.
-Most recently, Dakin produced Wild Science, a 6-part video series highlighting wildlife research for High Country News.
-He co-founded and directs the KVNF Field Sessions, an ongoing live music video series shot on location ‘in the field’, in the unique rural landscape of western Colorado.
+His recent independent projects include a short NOVA documentary about the reproducibility crisis in science, a 6-part video series about wildlife research for High Country News, and a series of 35 videos of live music performances filmed in unique settings.

 background in biology